naqushab/saavn-downloader-extension/README.md

 - Select Any Quality Downloads (Supports HQ 320kbps)
 - Download a Single Song
-- Download an Album
+- Download an Album (in progress)
-- Download a Playlist
+- Download a Playlist (in progress)
 - Saavn Ad Block

 ## How to use it